appseconnect/docs/_posts/ProcessFlow Management/protocol-implementation.md

         icon: fa fa-file-word-o
         identifier: protocolimplementation
 ---
-# Protocol Implementation for Applications in Process Flow.

 Applications are built with protocols for making them communicate with network resources and other applications.
 Application like SAP Business One is a SOAP based but follows multiple sub protocols for communicating with other applications with respect to data transfer.

 Irrespective of data, SAP Business One follows these sub protocols.